RodneeGlenMartin/Finals-Activity-2-KNN-KMeans/README.md

 ## Overview

-This project implements two fundamental machine learning algorithms with full step-by-step computation to demonstrate a deep understanding of how they work internally.
+This project implements two fundamental machine learning algorithms to demonstrate a deep understanding of how they work internally.
 Both algorithms share the same core distance metric but serve fundamentally different purposes:

 | | K-Nearest Neighbors | K-Means Clustering |
 |---|---|---|